gazebosim/gz-physics/tutorials/01_intro.md

 ## Overview

-For a big picture of the Gazebo Physics operation in Ignition ecosystem, see the abstract diagram below:
+For a big picture of the Gazebo Physics operation in Gazebo ecosystem, see the abstract diagram below:

 @image html img/ign-libraries.png

-In general, `ign-gazebo` is the main simulation library, in which its functionalities are powered by many component libraries.
+In general, `gz-sim` is the main simulation library, in which its functionalities are powered by many component libraries.
-For example, its graphical drawing is supported by `ign-rendering` or simulated sensors that are defined and implemented in `ign-sensors`.
+For example, its graphical drawing is supported by `gz-rendering` or simulated sensors that are defined and implemented in `gz-sensors`.
-In particular, this library `ign-physics` provides an abstract interface to physics engines, which simulates dynamic transformations and interactions of objects in `ign-gazebo`.
+In particular, this library `gz-physics` provides an abstract interface to physics engines, which simulates dynamic transformations and interactions of objects in `gz-sim`.
 The libraries are connected by C++ code.

 Gazebo Physics uses a plugin architecture where each physics engine is implemented as a plugin that can be loaded at runtime.